-In addition to the above \textbf{Assumptions A.I} and \textbf{A.II}, we of course also require that the continuous coupled cluster equations \eqref{eq:CC}, stated using the limiting reference determinant $\Psi_0^* \in \widehat{\mathcal{H}}^1$, be locally well-posed.
-More precisely, given the continuous coupled cluster equations \eqref{eq:CC} formulated with respect to the limiting reference determinant $\Psi_0^*$, we require that the solution cluster operator $\mathcal{T}^*_{\rm GS}$ corresponding to the ground state eigenfunction $\Psi^*_{\rm GS} \in \widehat{\mathcal{H}}^1$ of the electronic Hamiltonian be locally unique.
+In addition to the above \textbf{Assumptions A.I} and \textbf{A.II}, we of course also require that the continuous coupled cluster equations \eqref{eq:CC} be locally well-posed for any choice of reference determinant $\Psi_{0, K}$.
 In view of Theorem \ref{thm:CC_der_inv}, a sufficient condition to achieve this local uniqueness is the following.

 \begin{mdframed} \textbf{Assumption A.III: Existence of a Spectral Gap.} We assume that the ground state eigenvalue~$\mathcal{E}^*_{\rm GS}$ of the electronic Hamiltonian is simple. \end{mdframed}